renoki-co/eloquent-settings/README.md

 $ php artisan migrate
 ```

+## 🙌 Usage

-Then you can add the `HasSettings` trait to your Eloquent model:
+You can add the `HasSettings` trait to any Eloquent model:

 ```php
 use Rennokki\Settings\Traits\HasSettings;